turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 1:06:18 [[start:3978778][end:3981624]] Now let's hand it to our friend who's going to make the food.
 [[start:3981822][end:3991720]] All of these ways in which individuals shape each other's field of affordances is something that we can talk about really fluidly within Active Inference.

-1:06:34 [[start:3994400][end:4005400]] Penultimate View what considerations are relevant for thinking about assemblages and interactions among different entities in cognitive ecosystems?
+1:06:34 [[start:3994400][end:4005400]] Penultimate View: What considerations are relevant for thinking about assemblages and interactions among different entities in cognitive ecosystems?
-[[start:4005560][end:4011120]] So here was a large multi author paper from Karl Friston et al.
+[[start:4005560][end:4011120]] So here was a large multi-author paper from Karl Friston et al.
-[[start:4011190][end:4016608]] And The Versus Colleagues designing Ecosystems of Intelligence from First Principles from December 2022.
+[[start:4011190][end:4016608]] and the VERSES Colleagues: "Designing Ecosystems of Intelligence from First Principles" from December 2022.
-[[start:4016614][end:4031956]] And the big picture as I see it here is what is the role of the social sciences after all the course that we're in now in ecosystems of diverse heterogeneous?
+[[start:4016614][end:4031956]] And the big picture as I see it here is: What is the role of the social sciences - after all the course that we're in now - in ecosystems of diverse heterogeneous?
 [[start:4032068][end:4033668]] Synthetic intelligences.

-1:07:13 [[start:4033844][end:4040900]] By synthetic intelligences, I refer to assemblages with intelligence, whether it's natural or artificial.
+1:07:13 [[start:4033844][end:4040900]] By synthetic intelligences, I refer to assemblages with intelligence, whether it's natural or artificial,

-1:07:21 [[start:4041060][end:4048888]] Leave that debate for another day, because in their application, we're talking about synthetic intelligence.
+1:07:21 [[start:4041060][end:4048888]] leave that debate for another day.
+Because in their application, we're talking about synthetic intelligence.
 [[start:4048984][end:4051260]] Synthetic intelligence needs cognitive security.
 [[start:4051410][end:4054460]] Cognitive security needs cognitive science.
-[[start:4055120][end:4063692]] And they began this paper with the following this white paper presents Active Inference as an approach to research and development in the field of artificial intelligence.
+[[start:4055120][end:4063692]] And they began this paper with the following: "This white paper presents Active Inference as an approach to research and development in the field of artificial intelligence

-1:07:43 [[start:4063756][end:4070900]] AI artificial with the aim of developing ecosystems of natural and artificial intelligences.
+1:07:43 [[start:4063756][end:4070900]] (AI) with the aim of developing ecosystems of natural and artificial intelligences.
-[[start:4071800][end:4093000]] The path forward in AI is often presented as progressing from systems that are able to solve problems within one narrow domain, artificial narrow intelligence ANI to systems that are able to solve problems in a domain general manner at or beyond human levels, what are known as artificial general intelligence, AGI, and artificial superintelligence ASI.
+[[start:4071800][end:4093000]] The path forward in AI is often presented as progressing from systems that are able to solve problems within one narrow domain, artificial narrow intelligence (ANI) to systems that are able to solve problems in a domain general manner at or beyond human levels: what are known as artificial general intelligence (AGI) and artificial super-intelligence (ASI), respectively."
-[[start:4094000][end:4104056]] We believe that approaching ASI or for reasons outlined below, even AGI likely requires an understanding of networked or collective intelligence.
+[[start:4094000][end:4104056]] "We believe that approaching ASI (or for reasons outlined below, even AGI) likely requires an understanding of networked or collective intelligence."

 1:08:24 [[start:4104248][end:4107980]] Now, intelligence in action is behavior.
 [[start:4108140][end:4119536]] So we're talking about collective behavior and they laid out their timeline and the stages that they see in terms of sentient, sophisticated, sympathetic and finally shared intelligences.

 1:08:39 [[start:4119728][end:4124710]] But I think it's worth to dwell a moment on the one figure of this paper.
-[[start:4125320][end:4129520]] Figure one belief updating on a statistical manifold.
+[[start:4125320][end:4129520]] Figure one: belief updating on a statistical manifold.
 [[start:4129680][end:4137160]] And so here we have some curve in an information geometric space, it's a parameter space of a probability distribution.
-[[start:4137740][end:4167040]] And on this manifold, on this line on a plane, lower dimensional manifold projection, there's a temporal process belief at time t, T plus one, T plus two, where initially this gaussian that's very distributed becomes updated to a sharper peak distribution that's going to be resting basically at some special point on this curve.
+[[start:4137740][end:4167040]] And on this manifold, on this line on a plane, lower-dimensional manifold projection, there's a temporal process belief at time t, t+1, t+2, where initially this gaussian that's very distributed becomes updated to a sharper-peaked distribution that's going to be resting basically at some special point on this curve.

-1:09:28 [[start:4168440][end:4179964]] Whether you're very familiar with accelerated optimization on information geometric manifolds or not, it's really interesting to consider why they went with this image.
+1:09:28 [[start:4168440][end:4179964]] Whether you're very familiar with accelerated optimization on information-geometric manifolds or not, it's really interesting to consider why they went with this image.

 1:09:40 [[start:4180112][end:4200220]] And for those again who are familiar or just coming to be familiar with some of the formalisms of Active Inference, this is what this very talented and transdisciplinary team went with when seeking to provide some of the only nontextual descriptions of their work.
-[[start:4200370][end:4211136]] So I think it's really interesting and the big question is, well, what is the social reassembling the social Bruno La Tour, what is the social?
+[[start:4200370][end:4211136]] So I think it's really interesting and the big question is, well, what is the social, reassembling the social (Bruno Latour)?
 [[start:4211238][end:4212290]] What is social?
 [[start:4213220][end:4217936]] Does social mean only adult humans talking with each other?
-[[start:4218118][end:4221996]] Does social include non human species?
+[[start:4218118][end:4221996]] Does social include non-human species?

-1:10:22 [[start:4222188][end:4226820]] Does social include non biological intelligences?
+1:10:22 [[start:4222188][end:4226820]] Does social include non-biological intelligences?
 [[start:4227160][end:4231400]] These are all things that are not just questions of theory.

 1:10:31 [[start:4231740][end:4246516]] So connecting flexible extensible frameworks like Active Inference and all that comes along with it to this bigger question about applications and implications of applied Active Inference in the social setting.
 [[start:4246628][end:4255020]] That's what I hope we can explore in the questions at the end of this live stream and in the discussions that we have in a couple of weeks and ongoing.
-[[start:4255860][end:4262412]] And lastly, how does Active Inference accommodate collective behavioral within and across generations?
+[[start:4255860][end:4262412]] And lastly, how does Active Inference accommodate collective behavior within and across generations?

-1:11:02 [[start:4262556][end:4271590]] And so here I'll draw on the recent work a variational synthesis of evolutionary and developmental dynamics with Karl Friston, myself and others.
+1:11:02 [[start:4262556][end:4271590]] And so here I'll draw on the recent work: "A variational synthesis of evolutionary and developmental dynamics" with Karl Friston, myself and others.
 [[start:4272280][end:4278660]] And we had two images in this work which otherwise had a lot of prose and formalism.
-[[start:4279160][end:4303656]] On the left, we see that Active Inference, particular partition, external states, internal states, blanket states, here at the organismal level, one worm, and in an enested deeper system, the population, which gives rise to the starting positionality of the organisms.
+[[start:4279160][end:4303656]] On the left, we see that Active Inference, a particular partition, external states, internal states, blanket states, here at the organismal level, one worm, and in an ennested deeper system, the population, which gives rise to the starting positionality of the organisms -

-1:11:43 [[start:4303768][end:4324880]] Think about drawing an organism from a gene pool, from a birth pool and the impact that those organisms have on the bigger picture, maybe it's a bacteria that is fermenting so it changes the PH or the ethanol concentration of the Kombucha.
+1:11:43 [[start:4303768][end:4324880]] - think about drawing an organism from a gene pool, from a birth pool - and the impact that those organisms have on the bigger picture.
+Maybe it's a bacteria that is fermenting so it changes the PH or the ethanol concentration of the Kombucha.
 [[start:4325040][end:4339080]] That is this kind of multiscale interaction that we believe provides an approach to understanding ecoevo devo, ecology, evolution and developmental interactions.

 1:12:19 [[start:4339420][end:4344288]] And the other visualization that we use here is of nested systems.
 [[start:4344324][end:4352140]] So contrast that with the kind of time diamond that we saw from Mike Levin.
 [[start:4352560][end:4357824]] Now here, imagine that we're going to cut across the.
-[[start:4357862][end:4373940]] Center of this diamond and now it's going to look like a muscle fiber fibers of fibers, because we have, let's just say this outer blue line may be the colony.
+[[start:4357862][end:4373940]] Center of this diamond and now it's going to look like a muscle fiber fibers of fibers, because we have, let's just say this outer blue line, maybe the colony.

 1:12:54 [[start:4374920][end:4383384]] And then each of these smaller entities is an estimate and they're composed of cells, and cells have constituents too.

-1:13:03 [[start:4383582][end:4394856]] And here we utilized the apparatus of the renormalization group which draws upon physics to articulate the separation of scales.
+1:13:03 [[start:4383582][end:4394856]] And here we utilized the apparatus of the renormalization group which draws upon physics to articulate the separation of scales
-[[start:4395048][end:4406220]] So that we can be clear when are we talking about multiscale systems which we can articulate and renormalize across vertically to use an encultured metaphor?
+[[start:4395048][end:4406220]] so that we can be clear when are we talking about multiscale systems which we can articulate and renormalize across vertically to use an encultured metaphor.
 [[start:4406380][end:4413404]] And then within a given scale of analysis, what is the lateral or collective behavior?
-[[start:4413532][end:4420052]] So how do we get those interactions amongst nest mates that are both constrained by the colony top down?
-[[start:4420186][end:4427536]] Again, using a spatial and encultured metaphor top down scaffolded or enabled or constrained by the colony.
+[[start:4413532][end:4420052]] So how do we get those interactions amongst nest mates that are both constrained by the colony top down, [[start:4420186][end:4427536]] again using a spatial and encultured metaphor top-down scaffolded or enabled or constrained by the colony.

 1:13:47 [[start:4427568][end:4432228]] But then what nest mates do matters and that influences the colony.
 [[start:4432404][end:4441124]] And we used a few new pieces of formalism primarily developed by Coral to help express that setting.

 1:14:01 [[start:4441172][end:4450920]] And again, we think it's going to be really useful for describing otherwise quite challenging scenarios in ecology, evolution and development.
-[[start:4451080][end:4455808]] And so we come right back to that what is a self?
+[[start:4451080][end:4455808]] And so we come right back to that "what is a self?
-[[start:4455894][end:4457920]] What about nested selves?
+[[start:4455894][end:4457920]] What about nested selves?"

 1:14:19 [[start:4459460][end:4462610]] And with that, I turn to some open questions.
-[[start:4463780][end:4470710]] What can be said other than there are so many open questions to discuss?
+[[start:4463780][end:4470710]] What can be said other than that there are so many open questions to discuss?
-[[start:4471480][end:4479540]] There's many things we can explore in the discussion that I'll be facilitating in a couple of weeks.
+[[start:4471480][end:4479540]] There are many things we can explore in the discussion that I'll be facilitating in a couple of weeks.
-[[start:4479610][end:4490250]] And of course, beyond we have a coda interface for you to submit questions that all the course teachers will take a look at and give their best attempt on.
+[[start:4479610][end:4490250]] And of course, beyond we have a CODA interface for you to submit questions that all the course teachers will take a look at and give their best attempt on.
 [[start:4490620][end:4494456]] And conversation is collective behavior.

 1:14:54 [[start:4494568][end:4501404]] Now, sure, keeping it inside of your head is also collective behavior, no matter how you think about it.